Max Greeley puts up 50 spot in Gering win; Bulldogs girls snap losing skid

-GERING — Max Greeley did something Tuesday night no other Gering boys basketball player has done before
+Max Greeley did something Tuesday night no other Gering boys basketball player has done before.

 The Gering girls were also victorious on senior night as the Bulldogs used balanced scoring and took care of the ball in registering the 54-38 win over Torrington.
 The win snapped an 11-game losing streak.